JN-Blog/JN-Blog.github.io/content/tutoriels/tuto_pelican_3_installer_pelican.md

 -> Tapez Y

 8. How many articles per page do you want?
 [10]
 -> Laissez à 10.
-Vous pourrez de toute façon modifier par la suite
+Vous pourrez de toute façon le modifier par la suite

 9. What is your time zone?
 [Europe/Paris]
 -> Indiquez le fuseau horaire souhaité.